jptsr/ajax-simple-web-service-request/README.md

 # ajax-simple-web-service-request

-### Exercice
+### Exercise

-Retrieve data with Ajax request and then display the data in the HTML page.
+Retrieve data with Ajax request and then display the data in the HTML page (responsive).

 ***[Link](https://jptsr.github.io/ajax-simple-web-service-request/)***